Updated: Oct 3

 THE BREEDS OF DOGS I'VE OBSERVED over the years seem to come in an ever-changing array of shapes and sizes.

-    As a youngster my suburban neighborhood was full of Springers and Collies - without leashes I might add.
+As a youngster, my suburban neighborhood was full of Springers and Collies - without leashes I might add.
 As an adult, Retrievers led the most popular list.
 I tolerated a couple of them for the benefit of my children.
 Now, as I head into my twilight years, something peculiar appears to be happening in this breeding game.
 Small dogs dominate the streets and parks in my community.
 I can’t begin to guess at their make-up, even with the help of Google searches.

-    I mention dogs and cars in this same context as they represented my long ago interests.
+I mention dogs and cars in this same breath as they represented my long ago interests.
 I believe now that my earlier proclivity for classification was an undertaking relegated to my younger synapses.
 I no longer can identify what makes up either group, nor do I much care.

-    However, in this introspective narrative, I can assure you that there still remains a few constants that still fire this boy's innards, and one of those is the appeal of a strolling maiden.
+However, in this introspective narrative, I can assure you that there still remains a few constants that still fire this boy's synapses, and one of those is the appeal of a strolling maiden.

 Now, that puts a smile on my face.